luapower/luapower-all/tweening.md

 interpolation functions have value semantics, i.e. they are called as `x = f(d, x1, x2)`.
-If declared as having reference semantics, they are instead called as `f(d, x1, x2, x)` and are expected to update `x` in-place thus avoiding an allocation on every frame if `x` is a heap value.
+If declared as having reference semantics, they are instead called as `f(d, x1, x2, x)` and are expected to update `x` in-place thus avoiding an allocation on every frame if `x` is a non-scalar type.

 ## The wall clock

 ### `tw:current_clock() -> t`

-Returns the current monotonic performance counter, in seconds.
+Current monotonic performance counter, in seconds.
-Implemented as [time].clock().
-Overridable.

 ### `tw:freeze()`

-Freeze the clock.
-Useful for creating multiple tweens starting at the exact same time.
+Freeze the wall clock.
+Useful for creating multiple tweens which start at the exact same time.

 ### `tw:unfreeze()`

-Unfreeze the clock.
+Unfreeze the wall clock.